Ace-86/library/README.md

 Issue: Cannot get rid of modal input info when addbookbutton is pressed.

 solved: went back to using form as container for inputs (not buttons). created a function that would reset form everytime addbookBtn is pressed.
+Removed modal from html contents div and placed it in footer div.
+This caused issues because when trying to reset the cards, the modal would also be cleared since it was a child of the parent container.